docker/cli/docs/reference/commandline/run.md

 $ docker run -it --storage-opt size=120G fedora /bin/bash
 ```

-This (size) will allow to set the container filesystem size to 120G at creation time.
+This (size) constraints the container filesystem size to 120G at creation time.
 This option is only available for the `devicemapper`, `btrfs`, `overlay2`,
-`windowsfilter` and `zfs` graph drivers.
+`windowsfilter` and `zfs` storage drivers.
-For the `devicemapper`, `btrfs`, `windowsfilter` and `zfs` graph drivers,
-user cannot pass a size less than the Default BaseFS Size.

 For the `overlay2` storage driver, the size option is only available if the
 backing filesystem is `xfs` and mounted with the `pquota` mount option.
-Under these conditions, user can pass any size less than the backing filesystem size.
+Under these conditions, you can pass any size less than the backing filesystem size.

+For the `windowsfilter`, `devicemapper`, `btrfs`, and `zfs` storage drivers,
+you cannot pass a size less than the Default BaseFS Size.

 ### <a name="tmpfs"></a> Mount tmpfs (--tmpfs)